EkinEren/BookStore/README.md

 <p>to start the application in your localhost :)</p>

+<b>Note :</b> You may have to provide your own API key for google books api.
+Details of using the api can be found in [Google Books API Documents](https://developers.google.com/books/docs/v1/using)

 ## Contribute

 You are welcome to open issues and give feedback on how the project can improve.